 That enhances the capital funds available towards activities that Preserve, Protect and Restore the natural environment, locally and globally

-Outcome and Impact based and Simply and Accurately Describes to the Consumer the impact your business has on the natural environment and people; it is either:
+- Outcome and Impact based, seeking to Simply and Accurately Describes to the Consumer and Stakeholders the impact your business has on the natural environment.
+We can verify whether your business is either:

 The Approach identifies the financial costs of the positive AND negative impacts a destination or organisation has upon the environment, the location, and people.

-The Harmony Quality Mark is inspired by Harmony principles as set out in the Prince of Wales' book Harmony: A New Way of Looking at our World, written with Tony Juniper and Ian Skelly.
+The Harmony Golden Ratio is inspired by Harmony principles as set out in the Prince of Wales' book Harmony: A New Way of Looking at our World, written with Tony Juniper and Ian Skelly.
 It draws on the UN Sustainability Goals, UN Happiness Reports, and aligns with leading edge developments in costing: environmental harm, social value, and social impact, they include:

 - UK Treasury Department -Economics of Biodiversity

 - UN System of Environmental-Economic Accounting (SEEA)

 - Natural Capital Coalition and Social & Human Capital Coalition

 - Doughnut economics - a visual framework for sustainable development

 - PwC - Total Impact Measurement and Management

 - Rebecca Henderson, Real Cost Economics, Harvard